Skip to content

 Space Metadata

-Store arbitrary data alongside the Space without it being part of the object data (e.g., viewport state, user preferences).
+Store arbitrary data alongside the space without it being part of an object’s body (e.g., viewport state, user preferences).

 MethodDescription